musthafak/webapp-test-automation-demo/README.md

    - Firefox: GeckoDriver (https://github.com/mozilla/geckodriver/releases)
    Ensure the web driver is in your system's PATH or specify its location in the test scripts.

-> NOTE: You can run the tests inside a docker container, follow instructions in the next session.
+> You can run the tests inside a docker container, follow instructions in the next session.

 ### Run the Tests